lndecastro/Teaching_with_AI/TaLwAI/Module3_ClassDesign.md

 From all the materials generated in the previous steps, identify and validate those that can be used as part of your teaching component.

 > **Note:** The GenAI models should be used as assistants to support you in the process of planning, designing, and creating your course, but you must ensure everything is accurate and ready to be presented in class.
+The scientific content retrieved and analyzed in Section 3.2C may be particularly relevant to become part of the content for your course.

 ## 3.5 Integrate Discussion and Reflection Elements